Luscieu/obsidian/Fall 2025/Sociology1025/Deviance, Crime, & Social Control.md

 	- hidden behaviour, no reaction from society
 - Secondary Deviance
 	- Same act, but behaviour is found out, societal reeaction occurs, consequences occur

+Conflict perspective:
+- The powerful determine what is deviant, withs laws protecting their interests
+- Activities of poor more likely to be defined as deviant or against law
+- Focuses on who is defined as deviance, who can resits sanctions, nothing to do with the social harm caused